Lady Marianne Margaret Compton1

 Consanguinity Index=0.0%

-John William Spencer Brownlow Egerton-Cust, 2nd Earl of Brownlow was baptised with the name of John William Spencer Brownlow Cust.1 He succeeded to the title of 3rd Baron Brownlow of Belton, co.
-Lincoln [G.B., 1776] on 3 January 1851.1 He succeeded to the title of 2nd Earl of Brownlow [U.K., 1815] on 3 January 1851.1 He succeeded to the title of 2nd Viscount Alford of Alford, co.
-Lincoln [U.K., 1815] on 3 January 1851.1 He was educated at Eton College, Eton, Berkshire, England.1 On 5 September 1853 his name was legally changed to John William Spencer Brownlow Egerton by Royal Licence.1 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 On 6 July 1863 his name was legally changed to John William Spencer Brownlow Egerton-Cust by Royal Licence.1
+He was given the name of John William Spencer Brownlow Cust at birth.1 He succeeded as the 2nd Viscount Alford of Alford, co.
+Lincoln [U.K., 1815] on 3 January 1851.1 He succeeded as the 2nd Earl of Brownlow [U.K., 1815] on 3 January 1851.1 He succeeded as the 3rd Baron Brownlow of Belton, co.
+Lincoln [G.B., 1776] on 3 January 1851.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 On 5 September 1853 his name was legally changed to John William Spencer Brownlow Egerton by Royal Licence.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 On 6 July 1863 his name was legally changed to John William Spencer Brownlow Egerton-Cust by Royal Licence.1

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 349.
 Hereinafter cited as The Complete Peerage.

-- [S6] Cokayne, and others, The Complete Peerage, volume II, page 349, says 28 June 1842.
+3. [S6] Cokayne, and others, The Complete Peerage, volume II, page 349, says 28 June 1842.

-- [S2540] Graham Faulkner, "re: Cust Family," e-mail message to Darryl Roger Lundy, 8 December 2007.
+5. [S2540] Graham Faulkner, "re: Cust Family," e-mail message to Darryl Roger Lundy, 8 December 2007.
 Hereinafter cited as "re: Cust Family."

-Sir Edward Bruce of Blairhall1
+Sir Edward Bruce, 1st of Blairhall1

 M, #179823, b.
 1505, d.
 1565

-In 1537 he had charter of Easter Kennet.2 In 1540 he had charter of Bergandy and 2/3rds of Shirresmith, from William, commendator of Culross.2 In 1541 he bought Blairhall.2 He lived at Blairhall, Clackmannanshire, Scotland.1
+In 1537 he had charter of Easter Kennet.2 In 1540 he had charter of Bergandy and 2/3rds of Shirresmith, from William, commendator of Culross.2 In 1541 he bought Blairhall.2 He lived at Blairhall, Clackmannanshire, ScotlandG.1

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 350.
 Hereinafter cited as The Complete Peerage.

 Alison Reid1